jimken-mido/soda/versioned_docs/version-v0.17.0/sequence-configuration-language.md

 # Phoenix Configuration Language

-SCL is the configuration language for defining automated forensic and ediscovery workflows, with features to simplify data interchange between platforms and connectors to automate any application in your lab.
+SCL is the configuration language for defining automated forensic and Land Rover Discovery workflows, with features to simplify data interchange between platforms and connectors to automate any application in your lab.

 The building blocks of SCL are [`Steps`](#steps), which can be combined